 Learners of elementary school age are on a beautiful inner journey.
 They have a curiosity and a drive to find out about the world which leads them on great explorations!
-Our curriculum this year is called “Holidays and Holy Days”, and it’s all about finding the common threads between our UU faith and the faith traditions of all our friends and neighbors.
+Our curriculum this year will follow three themes, all from the perspective of Unitarian Universalist identity: Festivals of Light; Standing Up for Right; and Caring for the Earth.

 Everyone in the Spirit Play classroom follows a covenant of behavior.
 Sometimes we slip out of our agreement, and the teacher will give individuals private time to think about the covenant and decide when they are ready to rejoin the community.
 In 2018, the covenant read:

 - I seek love in you